mikependon/RepoDB.NET/_posts/2020-09-24-repodb-version-release-fsharp-classhandler.md

 ### The DataReader.ToEnumerable Method

-The method that is used to extract the DbDataReader object into a target .NET CLR Type has been completely modified.
+The method that is being used to extract the DbDataReader object into a target .NET CLR Type has been completely modified.
 In the previous version, the method named `ToEnumerable` with a signature like below is present, together with its corresponding `async` method.

 ```csharp
 public IEnumerable<TResult> ToEnumerable<TResult>(DbDataReader reader,